lcsampaioo/lcsampaioo/README.md

 # Hello there!
-name's Lucas a Cloud engineer from Brazil.
+Name's Lucas a Cloud engineer from Brazil.

 I have fun with tech equipment, system administrator by hobby and avid Linux

 # Things I've worked with